 Riders must wear closed toe shoes with a short heel to ride and handle horses in.

 Gloves and chaps may be worn if desired.

 Campers may bring a riding helmet with their name in it if they have one, if not, we have helmets for borrow - we do not permit children to ride in bike/multisport helmets!
 All participants must wear helmets.
 This year the ACA recommends each child have their own helmet, but we will sanitize loaner helmets between each rider and at the end of each camp day.

 If you are interested in purchasing your child official riding gear, please check out Stablemates Saddlery, Inc. in Mt Airy, Md.
 We have 15% off coupons for anyone interested- just send us a email!

 Lunch is not provided.
 Campers should bring a clearly labeled lunch with nonperishable items.
 No refrigeration is available.
 Please avoid sending any tree nut/peanut products in lunches - this is not mandated but it is requested out of courtesy to help protect our campers and staffers with severe allergies.

-Treats such as drinks, candy, Freeze Pops and Popsicles will be available through a treat cart that will be kept sanitized and rotated between group staffers for the enjoyment of their campers during each groups's lunch and treat times.
+Treats such as drinks, snacks, candy, Freeze Pops and Popsicles will be available through a treat cart for the enjoyment of their campers during each groups's lunch and treat times.
 All campers will be asked to eat their lunch before making a purchase from the camp treat cart.
 There is a nominal fee for treats, usually a dollar per item - treats are fun and very popular with campers!
 Nothing is better than a Popsicle on a hot day after riding!

 The Club will also provide Fla-Vor-Ice Freeze Pops for each child to enjoy in the afternoon before pick-up time.
 If you do not want your child to partake in a Fla-vor-ice popsicle, please let us and your child know.